 Initial and annual filing requirements to qualify as certified reinsurer

-- Company submits an initial application accompanied by a filing fee of $160 and shall pay an annual filing fee of $160 for each year thereafter.
+- Company submits an initial application accompanied by a filing fee of $750 and shall pay an annual filing fee of $250 for each year thereafter.
 An additional $50 filing fee is required for initial and renewal applications in which the reinsurer request certification in both Life, Annuity and Accident & Health lines of business as well as Property and Casualty lines of business.
 Please email Laurie Pleus to obtain a copy of the application form.

 - Company must be domiciled and licensed to transact insurance or reinsurance in a qualified jurisdiction.